atelanuj/DevOps_notes/README.md

 ```

 - with drain you can **empty** node and make the node **unschedulable**
-- after the pathing is done you can make the node normal by making it uncorden.
+- after the pathing is done you can make the node normal by making it **uncorden**.

 **Command**